Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 ### Deck of Cards Feature
 At 18th level, you gain one feature granted by your deck of cards

+{% subclass_feature(subclass="Tarot Deck") %}
+### Crown of Fate
+_18th-level Tarot Deck feature_

+_"The weave of destiny is yours to shape — threads tighten, cut, or rerouted at your will."_

+- When you finish a long rest, draw **two Major Arcana cards** instead of one.
+You can choose which one to empower with magic, or spend 5 Deals at once to empower both.
+- When a creature within 30 ft that you can see fails a saving throw, you can use your reaction to force them to succeed instead.
+You can use this feature a number of times equal to your Intelligence modifier (minimum 1), regaining all uses when you finish a long rest.

+{% end %}

+{% subclass_feature(subclass="Poker Deck") %}
+### Royal Flush
+_18th-level Poker Deck feature_

+_Big Deck Energy_

+When you cast a spell that deals damage it can gains the following benefits:

+- Enemies have disadvantage on any saving throw made against the spell
+- You have advantage on the Attack Roll
+- When you roll damage for this spell and roll the highest number possible on any of the dice, choose one of those dice, roll it again and add that roll to the damage.

+You can use this feature a number of times equal to your Proficiency Bonus (Minimum of once)

+{% end %}

 {% subclass_feature(subclass="Joker Deck") %}
 ### Harlequin
 _18th-level Joker Deck feature_